What is SSL/TLS?

 You can set up SSL/TLS for your server in cPanel's SSL/TLS interface (cPanel >> Home >> Security >> SSL/TLS).
 This interface allows you to configure how SSL/TLS certificates run on your server.

 An SSL certificate is an electronic document that uses the

-- Encryption — Encodes data to ensure that no one who intercepts the transmission can understand it.
+- Encryption — Encodes data to ensure that if someone intercepts the transmission, that they cannot understand it.

 - Identification verification — Ensures that you connect to the correct server.